ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 working fine and we adhered to the golden rule of web development in KGP
 >When in doubt, blame the proxy.

-For people outside KGP, we have all the traffic going through a proxy server which is irrationally blamed for every single problem which concerns a computer.
+For people outside KGP: we have all the traffic going through a proxy server which is irrationally blamed for every single problem which concerns a computer.

 The hackathon ended and the result was quite good.
 Another hackathon came up,